openstack-archive/tripleo-docs/deploy-guide/source/deployment/install_overcloud.rst

 To upload a single image, see :doc:`upload_single_image`.

-If working with multiple architectures and/or plaforms with an architecure these attributes can be specified at upload time as in::
+If working with multiple architectures and/or platforms with an architecture these attributes can be specified at upload time as in::

     openstack overcloud image upload